-Management Discussion and Analysis Report forms part of the Director's Report.

-Statutory Auditor's Fees/Compensation FY 2021-22
+- r.
+Management Discussion and Analysis Report forms part of the Director's Report. - s.
+Statutory Auditor's Fees/Compensation for FY 2021-22 t.
+Non-Mandatory Requirements

 The total fees paid by the Company to the Statutory Auditors for FY 2021-22 is set out in Note No. 28(i) of the Standalone Financial Statements, forming part of the Annual Report.